 It is the intent of this university to assure that hazardous accumulations of combustible waste materials are controlled so that a fast developing fire, rapid spread of toxic smoke, or an explosion will not occur.
 Employees should contact the safety office (496-2414) for information concerning the hazardous properties of materials in their workplaces, and the degree of hazard each poses.

 BYU-Idaho is committed to providing as safe, crime-free, and productive an environment as possible for university students, faculty, and staff.
 Employees should be prepared to cope with the hazards and disasters that threaten the day-to-day functions of the university.
 Fires, natural disasters, bomb threats, accidents, robberies, and assaults can and will occur.
-The entire plan can be viewed here.

 A campus building should be evacuated whenever remaining in the building becomes life-threatening, when an alarm is sounded (based upon verification as per this policy), or upon the request of authorities.
-The complete procedure for evacuation can be viewed here.

 Flammable or combustible materials will generally not ignite without an external source of ignition.